LEGAL

 (D) Opt-out of Sale or Sharing.
 If the business sells or shares Personal Information, the right to opt-out of the sale or sharing of their Personal Information by the business;

 (E) Limitation on the Use of Sensitive Personal Information.
-If the business uses or discloses sensitive Personal Information for reasons other than those set forth in section 7027, subsection (lm), the right to limit the use or disclosure of sensitive Personal Information by the business; and
+If the business uses or discloses sensitive Personal Information for reasons other than those set forth in section 7027, subsection (m), the right to limit the use or disclosure of sensitive Personal Information by the business; and

 (F) Non-discriminatory Treatment.
 The right not to receive discriminatory treatment by the business for the exercise of privacy rights conferred by the CCPA, including an employee’s, applicant’s, or independent contractor’s right not to be retaliated against for the exercise of their CCPA rights.